habx/test-client-front/README.md

 ### Tech
-You are required to use [react](https://github.com/facebook/react) with [apollo-client](https://github.com/apollographql/react-apollo) to make your graphQL api calls.
+You are required to use [react](https://github.com/facebook/react) with [apollo-client](https://github.com/apollographql/react-apollo) to make your GraphQL api calls.
 It is appreciated that you use [typescript](https://github.com/microsoft/TypeScript)

-You can generate types based on your graphql requests by running `npm run build:types`
+You can generate types based on your GraphQL requests by running `npm run build:types`

 #### Recommended libraries